-For the wine, you can choose from 5 oz, 8oz, and bottles, and they do offer reserve wines.
+You can choose from 5 oz, 8oz, and bottles for the wine, and they do offer reserve wines.

-They also offer wine on tap which isn’t a common thing you often see, especially around Milwaukee where all taps seem to be filled with beer.
+They also offer wine on tap, which isn’t a common thing you often see, especially around Milwaukee, where all fixtures seem to be filled with beer.

 Why do they make wine on tap?
-They do so for a wide range of reasons from environmental friendliness to quality.
-It also reduces wine’s carbon footprint tremendously, by reducing the usage of glass bottles, wood corks, paper labels, and cardboard transportation.
+They do so for various reasons, from environmental friendliness to quality.
+It also reduces wine’s carbon footprint tremendously by reducing the usage of glass bottles, wood corks, paper labels, and cardboard transportation.
 Some even say it taste as fresh as the barrel it was made from.

-The cocktails are always my first look at how a restaurant is going to shake out in terms of quality level.
-If they put the time into their cocktails then you know they are going to take even more time into the food.
+The cocktails are always my first look at how a restaurant will shake out in terms of quality level.
+If they put the time into their cocktails, you know they will take even more time into the food.

-Cocktails only run $12 which means you can get one or two and try a few different flavors.
-Between me and my significant other, we tried four different ones and they were all amazing.
-I recommend the Third Ward which is the classic take on Manhattans.
+Cocktails only run $12, so you can get one or two and try a few different flavors.
+We tried four different ones between me and my significant other, and they were all fantastic.
+I recommend the Third Ward, which is the classic take on Manhattans.

-Onesto offers some made from scratch Italian food – it is in fact Italian for “honest,”.
-They make all of their pasta daily and offer gluten-free options as well as vegetarian options.
+Onesto offers some made from scratch Italian food – it is Italian for “honest.”
+They make all of their pasta daily and offer gluten-free options and vegetarian options.
 Those with seed or nut allergies can eat here without fear because they label everything!